Weak error expansion of a stopped numerical scheme for singular Langevin process: Proof of Theorem

 The lower order terms are treated in the same way, and this concludes the induction and the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:Hr-hypo}] Our goal is to apply Lumer-Phillips theorem to the operator $L+q_k/2I$, where $I$ denotes the identity operator of $mH^k$.
-This theorem can be stated as follow: an operator $A$ on a Hilbert space generates a contraction semi-group if and only if it is maximally dissipative, see~\cite[Chapter IX, p.250]{Func_anal}.
+\begin{proof}[Proof of Theorem~\ref{thm:Hr-hypo}] Instead of trying to justify the derivative~\eqref{eq:derivativeHk}, we apply a semi-group argument.
+Our goal is to apply Lumer-Phillips theorem to the operator $L+q_k/2I$, where $I$ denotes the identity operator of $mH^k$.
+This theorem can be stated as follows: an operator $A$ on a Hilbert space generates a contraction semi-group if and only if it is maximally dissipative, see~\cite[Chapter IX, p.250]{Func_anal}.
 Fix $0<\bar b < \beta/(2d)$ and $k\in\N$. $mH^k$ is a Hilbert space, with scalar product

 Lemma~\ref{lem:Hr-hypo} and a density argument yield that the operator $L+q_k/2I$, is dissipative: